 How long do I have to wait to get treatment in a CODA program?

-CODA withdrawal management (detox) and Outpatient appointments are usually available within a few days.
+In most cases, our Outpatient and Opioid Treatment Programs offer same/next day appointments.
 The wait for residential services usually starts at two weeks.
 Women who are pregnant, people using drugs intravenously, or people who are transferring from a higher level of care are given priority for residential programs.
 We have many locations.
 Contact our Admissions call center at 855-SEE-CODA (855-733-2632).